Book a Tour

 Arts & Culture

-Auckland Art Gallery Toi o Tāmaki houses the country's largest collection.
-Karangahape Road's street art, the Civic Theatre's ornate interior, and Britomart's design precinct round out a thriving creative scene.
+Auckland Art Gallery Toi o Tāmaki houses the country's largest art collection.
+Karangahape Road's street art scene, the Civic Theatre's ornate Spanish Mission interior, and the Britomart design precinct round out a thriving creative city.

 Day Trips from Auckland

-Auckland's location makes it a natural starting point for North Island adventures — several world-class attractions are within easy day trip range.
+Auckland's central location makes it a natural base for North Island adventures.
+Several world-class attractions are within easy day trip range.

 Waitomo Glowworm Caves